farisachugthai/dynamic_ipython/docs/source/custom_magics.rst

 Below, there will be code displayed that demonstrates how to write an extension and allow it to be automatically loaded.

-:ref:`profile_default.startup` subdirectory of your default IPython profile.
+Start by changing to IPython's startup directory.
+This can be found as the `startup <../../profile_default/startup>`_ subdirectory of your default IPython profile.

 First, let us see the simplest case.
 The following shows how to create a line magic, a cell one and one that works in both modes, using just plain functions: